 2. Intentionally listen and learn from your partner by asking questions and requesting feedback.

 Humility and deference are biblical values that we can practically utilize by asking questions and genuinely listening.
 Many cross-cultural partners will not be as assertive or direct as we may expect in our culture.
-Your subtle suggestion, solution, or ministry strategy may not be best, but may be implemented by nationals in order to avoid conflict or shame.
-We can serve our ministry partners well by observing and understanding before drawing conclusions or responses.
+Your subtle suggestion, solution, or ministry strategy may not be best, but it may be implemented by nationals in order to avoid conflict or shame.
+We can serve our ministry partners well by observing and understanding before drawing conclusions or providing responses.

-4. Intentionally ensure that the local partners who are the primary stakeholders exercise ownership of the vision and task.
+4. Intentionally ensure that local partners who are the primary stakeholders exercise ownership of the vision and task.

 5. Intentionally work on your own cultural awareness and make use of a cultural broker.

 Bowed knees and humble hearts do not automatically or inevitably lead to understanding and harmony in every cross-cultural interaction.
 Diversity is a blessing, but it can often look and feel like a curse.
 We tend to have negative judgments of what is different or unknown.
 When our own cultural background serves as our moral compass, then frustration and anger often result.

 Missions does not need Lone Ranger missionaries or those with a "savior" mentality.
 We are humble ambassadors of the one true God, and we carry a precious message.